it985/my-stars/README.md

 *   [kriasoft/relay-starter-kit](https://github.com/kriasoft/relay-starter-kit) - 💥  Monorepo template (seed project) pre-configured with GraphQL API, PostgreSQL, React, Relay, Material UI.

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build sign-in, auth, and user identity.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
+It offers a seamless developer experience and is well-suited for individuals and growing companies.

 *   [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio) - Azure Data Studio is a data management tool that enables working with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.